 Sometimes good ideas fall into your lap — sometimes they’re hiding right beneath it.

-Binghamton University alumni Nathaniel Fisher, Bar Stern, and Dominick Pirozzi created the Pressure Ulcer Prevention Pad, and eventually PUPP, Inc., after a professor proposed the idea for their senior project.
+Binghamton University alumni Nathaniel Fisher, Bar Stern, and Dominick Pirozzi graduated in 17′ with a BS and 18′ with a MS in Biomedical Engineering.
+Post-grad they created the Pressure Ulcer Prevention Pad, and eventually PUPP, Inc., after a professor proposed the idea for their senior project.

 “There was a doctor from the Decker School of Nursing, Ann Myers, and she went to the Watson faculty with a problem that she felt the nursing field was facing,” Fisher explained.
 “They were struggling with these pressure ulcers that people get from sitting in wheelchairs for a long time.”

 Pressure ulcers, also known as bedsores, are a prevalent issue in hospitals and nursing homes, with more than 2.5 million people in the U.S. developing them every year.
 So the PUPP team set out to create a cushion that would help.